 Server performance.
-Compared to the performance of ExpressVPN and VPN.ac, NordVPN servers are not as fast or reliable.
-Although I can usually find a few servers that work in China, they are not very fast.
+Compared to the performance of the top 3 recommendations, NordVPN servers are not as fast or reliable.

 Then again, you get what you pay for.
 Given the low price of some of their deals, it can be good to keep as a back up VPN if you get one of their good deals.
 It's always best to have more than 1 VPN these days anyway.

 Although not my personal favorite, 12VPN does have some nice features.